 The CAD/CAM technology program (computer-aided design/drafting – computer-aided manufacturing) prepares the graduate for a number of opportunities in the engineering and manufacturing-related fields.
 This program develops skills in the areas of design/drafting (2D CAD and 3D solid modeling) and automation/robotics.
-Graduates will become proficient with industry-standard software including AutoCAD, Pro/ENGINEER, and Mastercam.
+Graduates will become proficient with industry-standard software including AutoCAD, Solid Works, and Siemens NX.
 Each student will also be exposed to hardware such as coordinate measuring machines (CMM), computer numerically controlled (CNC) machines, and industry grade robotics.
 The CAD/CAM graduate can seamlessly enter the mechanical engineering technology baccalaureate program also offered at Alfred State.

 A laptop computer is required for students entering the CAD/CAM technology program.
 Laptop specifications are available at www.alfredstate.edu/required-laptops.

 Program educational objectives were established with the assistance of the Industrial Advisory Committee and are reviewed periodically.
 The CAD/CAM technology program produces graduates who will:

 Internships are possible with many industries through Career Development located in the Hunter Student Development Center and may be eligible for technical credit.

 DIRECT ENTRY INTO BACCALAUREATE DEGREE PROGRAM

 Alfred State CAD/CAM technology graduates may enter directly into either the mechanical engineering technology BS or technology management BBA degree program.
 Students can complete the BS in mechanical engineering technology program in two years if they have taken math through Technical Calculus I and physics through General Physics II during the first two years.